 Today’s Text: Psalm 23:1

 During my years in the pastorate, it came as no surprise that the 23rd Psalm is the most well-known of all the psalms.
 Virtually everyone finds comfort in the message.
-It inspires hope.
+The psalm inspires hope.
 Most espousing a Judeo-Christian worldview can quote parts or the entirety from memory.
-That familiarity, however, can divert us from the deep and amazing truths captured in the psalm.
+That familiarity, however, can divert us from the deep and amazing truths captured in the 23rd Psalm.

 Imagine yourself sitting across the table from King David.
 He’s earnestly discussing his relationship with God.
 He’s not throwing around abstract theological concepts in monotone disconnect.
 He’s the king of Israel passionately speaking to you from personal experience.
 He’s relating his own personal journey of living the life of faith.

-His introductory comment is mind-boggling: “the LORD is my Shepherd“ (v.1).
-The word transcribed “Lord” is YaHWeH and commonly pronounced Jehovah in English.
-(1) It is the name God uniquely revealed to the nation of Israel.
+His introductory comment is remarkable: “the Lord is my Shepherd” (v.1).
+The name transcribed “Lord” is YaHWeH commonly pronounced Jehovah in English.
+Yahweh is the one name God uniquely revealed to the nation of Israel.
+(1)

-Yahweh (God Himself) is David’s shepherd.
+God Himself is David’s shepherd.
 All that David requires is available through the Lord.
-Like a sheep dependent upon the shepherd, David expresses complete confidence in Jehovah.
-It was an experiential reality for him.
+Like a sheep dependent upon the shepherd, he expresses complete confidence in Jehovah.
+The life of faith was an experiential reality for David.

-Sitting in his palace, David could reflect on his life and emphatically and unequivocally state, Jehovah is my shepherd.
-That truth was at the core of his being.
-It governed every area of his life.
-It described how he chose to live.
+Sitting in his palace, David could reflect on life and emphatically and unequivocally state, Jehovah is my Shepherd.
+That truth was at the core of his being, governed every area of his life and described how he chose to live.
 Through every experience, David knew God was leading.
 He was assured God was providing.
 He was confident God was protecting.

 It’s easy to think of Psalm 23 as a heartwarming pick-me-up when discouraged, disillusioned or out of sorts.
-Some even relegate this powerful psalm to a bygone era thinking it irrelevant to life in the 21st century.
-In reality, this psalm is the quintessential guide for living the life of faith in any era, but especially for Christians living near the end of the Church Age.
+Others relegate this powerful psalm to a bygone era irrelevant to life in the 21st century.
+In reality, the 23rd Psalm is the quintessential guide for living the life of faith in any era, but especially for Christians living near the end of the Church Age.

 Look beyond the familiar and hear David speak.
 The Lord wants to be your shepherd.
 He wants you to follow Him.
-Deciding to follow Him the way David did is the starting point for anyone choosing to live the life of faith.
-Then, like David, you can experience everyday life in the presence of the Shepherd.
+Deciding to follow the Lord is the starting point for anyone choosing to live the life of faith.
+Then, like David, you will experience everyday life in the presence of the Shepherd.